ESYiH/Usb-Attack-1/Add-on/Copy/README.md

 Read the "How does it work.md" to know how it work :)

-PS: please do not use the png file, it's only to demonstrate the program ! thanks :)
+PS: you are allowed to use the png file to demonstrate the script :)